-An Advisory Board vs. Board of Directors – What’s the difference?
+Board of Directors vs. An Advisory Board – What’s the difference?

-Marissa Levin is a renowned author, speaker and expert on boards.
-She shares knowledge of her expertise in a column in Smart CEO magazine, on TED talks and has also written a book on creating exceptional advisory boards.
-Marissa says “there are quite a few differences between a board of directors and an advisory board, but the major difference lies in fiduciary responsibilities.
-The level of fiduciary obligation is much higher in the board of directors than an advisory board.”.
-If the advice of your board of directors steers your company in the wrong direction, they are financially liable for that bad piece of advice.
-It is perhaps this reason why advisory board members readily offer much more information than a board of directors because they are not held liable for their advice.
+Board expert Marissa Levin says in Smart CEO magazine “There are quite a few differences between a board of directors and an advisory board, but the major difference lies in fiduciary responsibilities.
+The level of fiduciary obligation is much higher in the board of directors than an advisory board”.
+In other words, the board of directors is financially liable when a company takes its advice.
+Conversely, the advisory board is not financially responsible when a company takes its advice.
+It is perhaps this reason why advisory board members readily offer more information than a board of directors.

-Board members usually require the outside help of a financial or legal expert to understand the company’s position and issues.
 Advisory board members are usually selected based on the targeted expertise that they can bring to the company.
 They help fill in gaps of knowledge and break into new markets and industries.
-Ginger says of her selection on an advisory board, “When I was hired to join an advisory board the work was specific to the expertise that I brought [to the board], so I was able to advise and … in some ways participate in the execution of what was being discussed and agreed to in the advisory board.”
+Silverman says of her selection on an advisory board, “When I was hired to join an advisory board the work was specific to the expertise that I brought [to the board], so I was able to advise and … in some ways participate in the execution of what was being discussed and agreed to in the advisory board.”

-The costs in the creation, management and compensation of the board of directors is higher than that of an advisory board.
-Compensation for a director on the board is also higher than that of an advisory board member.
-Additionally, the board of director’s travel expenses and attendance fees are covered by the company.
-Attendance fees for board meetings depend on the size of the company; the larger the organization, the higher their attendance fees.
+It costs more to create, manage, and compensate a board of directors than it does an advisory board.
+Additionally, the company covers travel expenses and attendance fees for the board of directors.
+Attendance fees for board meetings depend on the size of the company.
+The larger the organization, the higher their attendance fees.